 Top 10 Management Skills

-To further highlight the differences and the complementary nature of leadership and management, Jennifer noted 10 of what she considers the most important skills for any manager to have.
+To further highlight the differences and the complementary nature of leadership and management, we list 10 of what are considered the most important skills for any manager to have.

 Related: How to Be a Good Manager